-There are at least 15 species of spiders known in Hawaii.
+There are many species of spiders known in Hawaii.
 Spiders live in crevices, rotten wood, gardens, forests.
 Very few are known to bite and harm people.
 They are generally harmless to humans and feed on other insects and invertebrates.

 Also seen in Hawaii is the Latrodectus mactans (Southern Black Widow), and the Latrodectus geometricus (Brown Widow Spider).
 Their bites are dangerous and require a visit to the doctor.
 The brown widow is a little smaller than the black widow and its venom is twice as potent as the black widow’s venom.
 However, brown widows don’t inject as much venom, are more timid and don’t tend to defend their web.